Lingyu-Lingluo/Lingyu-Lingluo/README.md

 ## Hi there 👋
-My name is Yiming Luo (Roy), also [@Lingyu](https://github.com/Lingyu-Lingluo).I'm now a first-year undergraduate in the HIT-HKU Academy for the Talented at HIT(Harbin Institute of Technology) majoring in Artificial Intelligence.
+My name is Yiming Luo (Roy), also [@Lingyu](https://github.com/Lingyu-Lingluo).I'm now a first-year undergraduate in the HIT-HKU Academy for the Talented at Harbin Institute of Technology, Harbin, China.
+I now major in Artificial Intelligence and my current research interests include computer vision, generative models and data augmentation.
 <!--
 **Lingyu-Lingluo/Lingyu-Lingluo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.